Fellows Survival Guide

 Funding Opportunities

-PIDS maintains a list of funding opportunities for investigators, fellows and issues some fellow awards of its own.
+PIDS maintains a list of funding opportunities for fellows and issues some fellow awards of its own.
+PIDS also maintains a separate list of Funding Sources for all investigators – some may be appropriate for early investigators, so take a look!

 Additional sites to investigate:

-1. www.nih.gov: Nationally, individuals look to NIH funding.
-Many institutions hold training grants (T32), or can help you apply for NIH Fellowship funding (F-series).
+1. NIH Nationally, individuals look to NIH funding.
+Many institutions hold training grants (T32) or can help you apply for NIH Fellowship funding (F-series).

 2. Loan Repayment through the NIH is possible for those planning to pursue research careers.